quangthe2104/eforms/README.md

 # eForms - Form Builder Application

-A modern form builder application similar to Google Forms, built with React, Laravel, and MySQL.
+A modern form builder application built with React, Laravel, and MySQL.
 All data is stored in your private database with Excel export capabilities.

 ## 🚀 Features